GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 - Demonstrate a similarity search on attraction descriptions to identify the top 5 attractions similar to `Dark ride in space`.
 - Show a BigQuery Table called `disneyland_reviews` with 42,656 rows (after sync and potential historical data merge).
 - Show a BigQuery Table called `disneyland_attractions` with 73 rows.

-### Tips

-- AlloyDB is 100% compatible with Postgres interfaces.
-You can use tools like `psql` or the AlloyDB Import API.
-- You might have to give Vertex AI privileges to the AlloyDB service account.

 ### Learning Resources